 If you've been feeling stir crazy and untethered from "normal" life, adding some routines back into your days - and getting rid of routines and habits that no longer serve you - can help you avoid that "It's 4pm, I'm still in the clothes I slept in, and I have no idea what I did all day" feeling.
 Here are a few of our favorite habits and rituals.
-No need to use them all - just think of them as a starting point to spring clean your daily routine.
+No need to use them all - just think of them as a starting point to refresh your daily routine.

 - COLD SHOWER.
 Start with 30 seconds at the end of your shower and work your way up.
 It comes with a whole list of benefits.